Asymmetric All-Pay Auctions with Spillovers: More players

 To understand condition \eqref{eq:rc3}, consider the candidate equilibrium where Players $i$ and $j$ compete using their two-player strategies and Player $k$ does not participate.
 By not participating, Player $k$ earns a payoff of zero -- the same payoff as Player $j$.
 Condition \eqref{eq:rc3} says that if she enters, Player $k$'s normalized cost will be higher at every point than Player $j$'s already is.
 Therefore, her payoff from participating is at most zero (Player $j$'s payoff).
 So, there is no profitable deviation for any player.

-Note that it is possible for multiple interval equilibria to satisfy Theorem \ref{thm:non-participation} when spillovers decrease the value of the prize.
-If this decrease is sufficiently large, it's reasonable to have $k \succ j$ and $j \succ k$ in the sense of \eqref{eq:rc3}.
+Note that it is possible for $k \succ j$ and $j \succ k$ in the sense of \eqref{eq:rc3} when spillovers decrease the value of the prize.
+In this case, there are multiple equilibria where different pairs of players participate.

 In the absence of spillovers, multiple equilibria also arise with three or more players.
 However, if payoffs are asymmetric, there can be at most one equilibrium where the support of each player's strategy is a union of intervals.
 Additionally, the payoffs of each player are consistent across all equilibria.
 Neither of these properties hold in contests with spillovers.
-Indeed, payoffs can vary between different interval equilibria, as Example \ref{example:np} illustrates..
+Payoffs generally vary across equilibria in which different Players participate.